ruby-processing/ruby-processing.github.io/_posts/2015-11-21-getting_started.md

 ### Pure JRuby Setup Debian (Mint, Ubuntu) ###

+The simplest way to install oracle java (but with less control over version etc)

+{% highlight bash %}
+sudo add-apt-repository ppa:webupd8team/java
+sudo apt-get update
+sudo apt-get install oracle-java8-installer
+{% endhighlight %}

-Download and install latest Oracle jdk (in the `/opt` folder makes sense)
+Alternative method (that puts you in control), download and install latest Oracle jdk (in the `/opt` folder makes sense)

 Use `update-alternatives` to install and maintain configuration eg for java:-
 {% highlight bash %}